faryal16/AIDD-30-Day-Challenge/Task_01/day_01_intro.md

 **For me, AIDD is not scary — it’s empowering.
 It gives me speed, confidence, and the freedom to focus on real problem-solving.**

+# 🧠 Self-Test (MCQs)
+1️⃣ What is the main purpose of the AI-Native Era?

+B  ✅

+2️⃣ What defines an AI-driven developer?

+B ✅

+3️⃣ What does “AIDD” stand for?

+B ✅

+4️⃣ What is the focus of Evaluation-Driven Development (EvDD)?

+B ✅

+5️⃣ What should developers focus on in the AI era?

+B ✅